adfresca/sdk-unity/README.eng.md

 </application>
 ```

-Now, you implements startActivity() method of MainActivity. if custom url with 'myapp://" schema is received, it will pass uri string value to your unity game object.
+Now, you implement startActivity() method of MainActivity. if custom url with 'myapp://" schema is received, it will pass uri string value to your unity game object.

 ```java
 public class MainActivity extends UnityPlayerActivity {